anthonythorne/visualcare-file-migration-renamer/README.md

 - **Both Extraction and Cleaning Tests:** Validates both date extraction and remainder cleaning
 - **Edge Case Coverage:** Handles no-date files, multiple dates, and various separators

+## Naming and Separator Conventions

+See [FILENAME_CONVENTIONS.md](FILENAME_CONVENTIONS.md) for the full, up-to-date documentation on all name extraction, matching, and cleaning logic, including matcher types, YAML-driven separator configuration, and case handling.

+### Separator Order and Cleaning
+- The order of separators in `config/separators.yaml` determines their cleaning preference.
+- When cleaning, for any run of consecutive separators, the most preferred (earliest in the YAML list) is kept and all others are removed.
+- This ensures consistent, extensible, and predictable filename normalization.

 ## Installation

 1. Clone the repository: